ormico/sqlpackage-docker/README.md

 This Docker image contains sqlpackage and is designed for when you want to run SqlPackage without installing it locally.

+# Not Working
+This is not working.
+I've worked through a lot of issues but I'm currently stuck.
+I cannot get SqlPackage to run in any linux environment.
+I will push up my latest changes and notes.

 # Docker Hub

 [ormico/sqlpackage](https://hub.docker.com/r/ormico/sqlpackage)